andrewhowdencom/docs.littleman.co/site/content/Proposals/Kubernetes.rst

 - Has an excellent API.
 Because it appears easy to instrument around and is very well document, it's likely to get first class support from third party applications.
 - Has service discovery which can be built on top of (Prometheus does this, for example)
 - Has labels, which are a nice abstraction around service discovery
+- Almost stateless (all state is in etcd, everything else queries the apiserver)

 Nice things that Kubernetes does locally
 - Doesn't need crazy proxying through NGINX to make life easier